 Consciousness of Arill

-While the Arill were not an obvious physical threat, their methods of existing meant that They still posed a significant danger to Earth when they came to the planet.
+While the Arill were considered an obvious physical threat, their methods of existing meant that they still posed a significant danger to Earth when they came to the planet.

 With no power supply to draw on to sustain themselves, the Arill tried to possess and harness the electrical energy of the human brain, but the brains naturally lacked the energy to sustain the Arill for long.
 Unable to exist in Earth’s natural atmosphere without bursting into flames, the Arill concealed themselves underwater, manifesting from the ocean in the form of fire as they tried to acquire new power sources.
 Their attempts to ‘possess’ humans and ‘link’ them together in the same manner as the Arill were connected inevitably resulted in their hosts being destroyed as they were unable to cope with the energy being channelled through them, with the fires destroying any Viking ships that were unlucky enough to encounter them.